Skip to main content

 • You do good work within your scope

-• You're learning how organizations function
+• You're learning how organizations coordinate individual effort

-• Your influence is mostly local
+• Your influence is mostly local to your own work

 Signs you're here: